brianwisti/early-rgb-nikola/posts/2004/09/look-at-the-latest-fark-headlines/index.md

     those nerds you picked on become millionaires later in life?
 Well, good n\
     ews

-That's pretty nifty, except that it only looks for Interesting items out of the last 10 headlines, rather than looking for the last 10 Interesting headlines.
+That’s pretty nifty, except that it only looks for Interesting items out of the last 10 headlines, rather than looking for the last 10 Interesting headlines.

 ``` ruby
 require 'open-uri'